idsc-frazzoli/CS1-Notebooks/README.md

 We support two ways of using (Jupyter) notebooks:

 1. <u>Downloading and running the notebooks locally</u>.
 Download the files locally, and then run them using a web browser or VS Code.
 (Note that integrations with other IDEs exist, but we will not support them officially).
-2. <u>Using Google Colab</u>.
-Click on the Colab notebook link on Moodle and run them directly for there.
+2. <u>Using MyBinder</u>.
+Click on the link in Moodle and run them directly for there.

 Note that the first option will usually result in a smoother experience, especially with interactive plots.